We're removing Missions in June 2020. See here for more information.

 On Khan Academy, there are two main ways to practice math skills and show what you know: practice tasks and challenges.

 Each practice task focuses on one specific skill.
 When you open a practice task on a skill, usually, your goal will be to answer five questions correctly.
 If you achieve this goal, you’ll "level up" from Needs Practice to Practiced.

-Usually, your goal will be to answer five questions correctly in a row.
 However, you might see a different goal, depending on what our adaptive software has learned about your math knowledge.
-For example, your goal might be to “get the first 2 correct, or 5 in a row.”

 - For skills you haven’t practiced, our goal is to see whether you already know the concept or still need to practice it.
-If you don't know the answer, you can always click "I haven't learned this yet" to go on to the next problem.
+If you don't know the answer, you can always click Skip for now or Move on after trying to answer the problem to go on to the next one.

-There are several kinds of challenges, including mission warm-ups, mastery challenges, and booster challenges.
-Each type of challenge has a slightly different format, but the overall goal of all challenges is the same: to assess your current math knowledge and recognize your progress!
+There are different kinds of challenges, including mission warm-ups and mastery challenges.
+Each type of challenge has a slightly different format, but the overall goal of all the challenges is the same: to assess your current math knowledge and recognize your progress!